sophos/sophos-firewall-audit/README.md

 Once installed, the command `sophosfirewallaudit --help` should display the help menu for the program.

 ## Setup
 The expected settings must first be defined in the `audit_settings.yaml` file.
 The file `audit_settings.yaml.example` is provided to help with defining the expected settings.
 It should be modified to match the expected firewall configuration in the target environment.
-The example file can be named `audit_settings.yaml`, which will be used by the audit by default.
-Alternatively, it is possible to have settings files for different firewall configurations.
+The filename `audit_settings.yaml` will be used by the audit by default.
+It is also possible to have separate settings files for different firewall configurations.
 In that case, you would specify the `-s` or `--settings_file` option to specify the settings filename when running the audit.

 ### Firewall Credentials
 The program can use username and password credentials stored as environment variables: